IBM/programming-language-classifier/README.md

 # Programming Language Classification with IBM Watson Studio, Watson, and GitHub

 ## Description
 In this Code Pattern, we will use Jupyter Notebooks in IBM Watson Studio to build a model that predicts a code's programming language based on its text.
-The model will then be evaluated using IBM's Watson Natural Languauge classifier.
+The model will then be evaluated using IBM's Watson Natural Language classifier.

 When the reader has completed this Code Pattern, they will understand how to: